YPCloudInc/Clouder/md/interview task.md

 ### [jBuilder FAQs](https://github.com/motebus/ultrabook/blob/main/Ultranet%20Apps/jBuilder/FAQ.md)

-> Please read it before emailing questions
+> Please read the FAQ If you have any questions, and if necessary, you may contact customer service 123@ypcloud.com

 ## Your Task